HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 #### Provider Submits Solicited Attachments

-When the Task is completed, the Provider POSTs the [`$submit-attachment`] operation and its payload to the Payer's endpoint.
-As stated above, the Payer communicates the operation endpoint to the Payer in the CDex Task Attachment Request Profile.
+When the Task is completed, the Provider POSTs the [`$submit-attachment`] operation and its payload to the Payer's endpoint communicated in the `Task.input` "payer-url" parameter.
 The operation payload contains the requested attachments and echoes many data elements sent in the request.
 The table in the introduction to this section summarizes the mapping between the CDex Request Attachment Profile elements and the [`$submit-attachment`] parameters.
 The documentation below describes and demonstrates the [`$submit-attachment`] parameters.

 |Data Element|CDex Request Attachment Task Profile Element|CDex #submit-attachment Parameter|
 |---|---|---|